zachjbrowning/react-one-tap/README.md

 router.get('/customers', authorize(getCustomers));
 ```

-The `authenticate` looks for a bearer token in the `Authorization` header, verifies its authenticity, and extracts the user profile form it.
+The `authenticate` function looks for an `Authorization` header with a bearer token in it.
+It verifies the token, this will reject revoked tokens (if the user signed out).

-It returns three properies:
+It returns three properties:

 - `status` is one of 200, 401, or 403
-- `profile` is the user profile if authenticated successfully
+- `profile` is the user's profile, if authenticated succesfully
-- `message` is an error message (401/403)
+- `message` is an error message to go along with 401/403 status code

-You have access to the user's full name, email address, and whether that address was verified or not (see [Profile](src/browser/Profile.ts)).
-In addition, if the user account is managed by G Suite, then `profile.hd` will indicate that.
+From the profile, you have access to the user's name, email address, and whether that address was verified.
+See [Profile](src/browser/Profile.ts).

+You can check if the account is a G Suite account by looking at `profile.hd`, and authenticate based on the domain (ie `email: "me@example.com", hd: "example.com"` ).

-For persistence, use `profile.sub` which is a unique and immutable user identifier.
-This allows the user to change their email address, and still sign into their account.
-Good practice is to save their new email address each time they're authenticated, andalso consider the `email_verified` field.
+If you're storing state, use `profile.sub`, which is the unique and immutable user identifier.

+This allows users to change their email address.
+If you're using their email address from the profile, you may want to save is every so often.
+And also consider the `email_verified` field.